gamemanual0/gm0/source/docs/power-and-electronics/sensor-glossary.rst

 It is ideal to not use logic level converters to simplify your wiring.
 If you need to, there is a best practice.
 Electrical tape the connectors on either end, this helps with static, and it keeps it from being physically disconnected.
 This does produce a very noticeable effect with encoders on fields with lots of static.

 The second tip is to never tape over the middle or LED.
-The board generates a very small amount of heat, and it’s very easy to overheat if it can’t ventalite, also don’t fully enclose it in any cases without holes.
+The board generates a very small amount of heat, and it’s very easy to overheat if it can’t ventilate, also don’t fully enclose it in any cases without holes.